 - Research Council Doctoral Training Centres and Doctoral Training Partnerships – providing specialist and often highly advanced research training courses, many in conjunction with partner universities (for example, UCL; King's College London; Goldsmith's, University of London; Birkbeck, University of London; Brunel University London and Royal Holloway, University of London).

-- QMUL's Academic Development – providing a carefully designed researcher development programme (covering skills such as applying for funding, ethical review, presentation skills, or working in teams) tailored to the different needs of Year 1, 2 and 3 PhD students.
+- QMUL's Centre for Academic and Professional Development - providing a carefully designed researcher development programme (covering skills such as applying for funding, ethical review, presentation skills, or working in teams) tailored to the different needs of Year 1, 2 and 3 students.

 - The Doctoral College – providing events and activities designed to further develop your research skills, foster conversations and collaborations between our research students and staff, and promote a cohesive and supportive PhD community with, for example; cohort training days organised around Academic Networking, Public Engagement, and Employment for Year 1, 2 and 3 students.